HenrikSantos/HenrikSantos/README.md

 - 🔭 I’m a Full Stack Web Development;
 - 🌱 I’m currently learning React;
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/henrik-santos-aa1606127/);
-- ⚡ Fun fact: I'am a 3D artist too [Artstation](https://www.artstation.com/gimmi1), (not so good but i'm trying to improve in my spare time);
+- ⚡ Fun fact:
+I study WEB development but I have the dream of creating my own game, for that I'm also studying 3D modeling, texturing, shaders...
+Take a look at my [Artstation](https://www.artstation.com/gimmi1), (not so good but i'm trying to improve in my spare time);

 <div align="center">
   <a href="https://github.com/HenrikSantos">